Wild Blue Sage

 Cultivation: The preference is full sun and dry, well-drained conditions.
 Different kinds of soil are acceptable, including those that contain significant amounts of loam, clay, or gravel.
 A high pH is tolerated.
 The seed germinates readily, often producing flowering plants during the first year.
 This is a surprisingly easy plant to grow, with few problems from disease.
 If the soil is too moist and fertile, or sunlight is insufficient, plants may become spindly and flop over while blooming later in the year.

 Habitat & Range: Wild Blue Sage is a rare plant in Illinois with state-listed 'threatened' status.
 It has been reported from only a few scattered counties, primarily in central and southern Illinois (see Distribution Map).
-In the past, authorities have assumed that this plant was adventive from the west, but there is a growing tendency to regard it as indigenous to the state.
+Some authorities assume that this plant is adventive from the west, while others regard it as native to the state.
 Habitats include dry, upland areas of black soil prairies, gravel prairies, limestone glades, roadsides, and miscellaneous waste areas.
 This plant would likely thrive in dolomite prairies and hill prairies, although it has not been observed in such areas.

 Faunal Associations: Long-tongued bees visit the flowers for nectar, especially bumblebees.
 Halictid bees occasionally collect pollen, but they are non-pollinating.
 Less often, butterflies and skippers may visit the flowers for nectar, including Epargyreus clarus (Silver-Spotted Skipper).
 The caterpillars of the moth Sphinx eremitus (Hermit Sphinx) may feed on the foliage.
 Mammalian herbivores usually avoid this plant as a food source – apparently they dislike the sage scent, or perhaps the scent is associated with indigestion from chemicals that disrupt bacterial populations in their digestive tracts.